Emil Kapaun: POW

 The United Nations forces progressed northward but were met by a surprise intervention by the Chinese People's Volunteer Army (PVA).
 The first engagement with this new enemy took place at the Battle of Unsan near Unsan, North Korea, on November 1–2, 1950.
 Nearly 20,000 PVA soldiers attacked Kapaun's 8th Cavalry Regiment.
 Despite pleas for him to escape, he stayed behind with the 800 men of the 3rd Battalion as the rest of the regiment retreated.
 During the battle, he braved enemy fire and rescued nearly 40 men, for which he was later awarded the Medal of Honor.
-The Chinese continued to overwhelm the American troops.
-He and other members of the 3rd Battalion taken prisoner, was marched 87 mi to a temporary prison camp at Sombakol near the permanent camp (Prison Camp 5) at Pyoktong, North Korea, where they were later held.
+The U.S. 5th Cavalry Regiment attempted several times to rescue the beleaguered 3rd Battalion, but was unsuccessful.
+Kapaun and other members of the 3rd Battalion were taken prisoner and marched 87 mi to a temporary prison camp at Sombakol, near the permanent camp (Prison Camp 5) at Pyoktong, North Korea, where they were later held.
 Kapaun was able to persuade some prisoners, who had ignored orders from officers, to carry the wounded.

-Life in the prison camp was challenging, with sometimes up to 2 dozen men dying a day from malnutrition, disease, lice, and extreme cold.
-Kapaun refused to give in to despair and spent himself entirely for his men.
-He dug latrines, mediated disputes, gave away his food and raised morale among the prisoners.
+In the prison camp, sometimes up to two dozen men died a day from malnutrition, disease, lice, and extreme cold.
+Kapaun refused to give in to despair.
+He dug latrines, mediated disputes, gave away his food and raised morale.
 He was noted among his fellow POWs as one who would steal food for the men to eat.
 He also stood up to communist indoctrination, smuggled dysentery drugs to the doctor, Sidney Esensten, and led the men in prayer.